Extension Logo

 Short on time, long on beetles?
 There are pesticides that can work, but they need to be used correctly, and correctly means more than turning the nozzle to the “spray” position.

 It may seem like the hardest part of picking out a pesticide is asking for opinions on Facebook or selecting something from a wall of products at the hardware store.
 However, the real challenge in using pesticides is choosing the right product and applying it according to label directions.
-Make sure the product can be used on Japanese beetle and on the plant you want to treat.
+Make sure the product can be used on Japanese beetle adults and on the plant you want to treat.

 While mixing up something from your pantry means there isn’t a label to read, that doesn’t mean what you make will be safe or effective.
 Homemade remedies may not kill adult beetles and can potentially hurt plants and non-target insects.